Phone:

 Cost

-PPF is comparatively more expensive due to the application process and higher costs of material.
+PPF is comparatively more expensive due to the application process and higher costs of materials.
 Full vehicle PPF coverage costs more, especially for larger cars.
 Ceramic coating is more budget-friendly.

 Cleaning & Maintenance